 The Microeconomics of College Choice, Careers, and Wages: Measuring the Impact of Higher Education

-Understanding the economic payoff to human investments is very important from the standpoint both of individuals and of society.
-Correctly estimating these impacts necessitates having a well-developed idea of the microeconomic determinants of human behavior.
+There has been a rising interest in understanding better the impact of college choices on wages, an interest motivated by concerns about increasing wage inequalities, about increasing costs of elite colleges, and about the perceived increasing roles of highly educated individuals in maintaining international competitiveness.
+Correctly estimating the economic payoff of human capital acquisition necessitates having a well-developed idea of the microeconomic determinants of human behavior.
 Without this, empirical analyses of such topics as career choice, college choice, or wage determination will be flawed.
-We begin with a discussion of why these choice models are important--using examples of similar attempts that do not capture sufficient information--and illustrate their usefulness in a variety of contexts.
-We also describe the results of our attempts to examine college choice using microeconomic models.
+We discuss why these choice models are important, using examples of similar attempts that do not use sufficient information and illustrate their usefulness in a number of contexts.
+We close with a discussion of our recent empirical investigations of microeconomic models of college choice.

 JEL Classification: I2, J3